jeff-suen/ChatDB/README.md

 3. **Convert Natural Language to SQL**:
    - Select option `3`.
    - Choose a table from the database.
-   - Enter a natural language query (e.g., `total sales by category`).
+   - Enter a natural language query (e.g., `total open price by date`).
    - The program will generate and display an equivalent SQL query.

 4. **Execute a SQL Query**: